-South Korea opposition to push ahead to try to impeach Park amid scandal
+South Korea opposition rejects Park's offer to quit, pushes impeachment

 She has denied wrongdoing but acknowledged carelessness in her ties with Choi.

+Park Young-soo, who is not related to the president, will lead a team of more than 100 investigators.

+"Our focus will be strictly on finding the truth and will not limit the scope of our investigation or have consideration for whether the people being questioned are high ranking or not," Park told reporters.

-They need a minimum of 28 votes from Saenuri to pass the impeachment bill, which will immediately suspend Park's powers while the Constitutional Court takes up to six months to decide the validity of the motion.
+The opposition needs a minimum of 28 votes from Saenuri to pass the impeachment bill, which will immediately suspend Park's powers while the Constitutional Court takes up to six months to decide the validity of the motion.

-The court is more likely to take as little as two months, most legal experts said.
+The court could take as little as two months, most legal experts said.
 If Park is unseated, a new election must be held in 60 days to pick a successor for a full five-year term.

 The prime minister, normally a figurehead post, would serve as acting head of state in the interim.

-The Saenuri Party has been in disarray over the crisis and on Wednesday remained divided.
+Saenuri has been in disarray over the crisis.

 Party floor leader Chung Jin-suk said it would be best to set a deadline of April 30 for Park to step down, but a breakaway faction of more than 40 members demanded she leave sooner.